 There are also hundreds of websites dedicated to smearing this much abused food additive.
 One site, run by Dr. Janet Starr Hull (she has a doctorate in Nutrition), responds to the latest report of aspartame’s safety by writing:

 I will never accept the news of aspartame safety.
 I think it is a “business” decision to discredit/discount the research results that aspartame DOES cause cancer, major nerve disorders, birth defects, and brain imbalances.
 Think about it – can you imagine the chaos that will occur when the truth of aspartame dangers is accredited.
 The FDA has known about the dangers, the corporations have known about the dangers, and the medical community (if it is really worth anything) has known about the dangers.

 The statement that “nothing will ever convince me” is a huge red flag that someone is defending an ideological position, one immune to evidence or reason.
 Admittedly, in context it could be a clumsy statement that something is very unlikely.
-It would be very difficult to convince me that the earth is flat – I’m really saying that the existence evidence is overwhelming that the earth is not flat.
+It would be very difficult to convince me that the earth is flat – I’m really saying that the existing evidence is overwhelming that the earth is not flat.
 But that is not what Dr. Hull is saying.
 She is specifically saying that she will dismiss any evidence that is contrary to her belief that aspartame is not safe on the a-priori basis that such disconfirming evidence is part of a vast conspiracy.